Pioreactor/docs.pioreactor/developer-guide/03-Background jobs/01-intro-background-jobs.md

 pioreactor/{self.unit}/{self.experiment}/{self.job_name}/+/set
 ```

 (the `+` is a MQTT wildcard), and when a message comes in, the class will check if the attribute (defined by `+`) is `settable`.
 If so, a lookup is done to see if a class method called `set_<attr>` is defined, and if present, calls that, with the only argument the message's payload.
 Otherwise, a simple assignment is done: `self.<attr> = payload`.
-The utility of a `set_<attr>` method is when changing the attribute requires more logic (ex: changing a PID controller's set point).
+The utility of a `set_<attr>` method is when changing the attribute requires more logic (ex: changing a PID controller's set point, see [example here](https://github.com/Pioreactor/pioreactor/blob/2d26082b85e06114b1847f11ffd28fd86453cf7f/pioreactor/background_jobs/stirring.py#L382-L385)).

 :::info
 `state` is special attribute that is automatically appended to `published_settings` (with `settable: True` and `persist: True`) so the state of the job can always be updated and read from MQTT.
 Over MQTT, the field is called referenced as `pioreactor/{unit}/{experiment}/{job_name}/$state` - note the `$`.
 :::

-When the job disconnects and cleans up, the published settings in MQTT are removed as well by sending an empty payload to the respective topics (unless `persist: True`, see above.)
+When the job disconnects and cleans up, the published settings in MQTT are removed by sending an empty payload to the respective topics (unless `persist: True`, see above.)

 ### Uniqueness

 Only a single instance of a background job, modulo the job's name, can be running on a Raspberry Pi.
 For example, only a single `Monitor` background job can run, likewise only a single `ODReading` can run.
-(It's not clear what running multiple `ODReading`s means, or how it will interact with the hardware - poorly we expect).
+(It's not clear what running multiple `ODReading`s means, or how they will interact with the hardware - poorly we expect).

 The uniqueness is across processes, too.
 So if a script is running `ODReading`, then `pio run od_reading` will fail.